LindtAna/tik-talk-angular/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.0.

-Telegram bot that provides access to log into a social network:  https://t.me/icherniakov_info_bot
+Telegram bot that provides access to log into a social network:  https://t.me/icherniakov_info_bot To gain access, you need to enter the /start command in the Telegram bot, followed by the /ytcourse command.

 Backend documentation: https://icherniakov.ru/yt-course/docs#/